-Meti Zyma, with her husband, the later surgeon Bessim Zyma, hid Jews in his medical center in Albania opted to emigrate to Israel.
-Despite their deep gratitude and strong ties to their Albanian neighbors, the Jews were drawn to their "Promised Land."
-Most of them arrived there in 1991 while the Gulf War was raging in the Middle East and Saddam Hussein's Scud missiles were falling on Israel.
+After the fall of the communist regime in 1991, the majority of Jews in Albania emigrated, most making aliya to Israel.
+Despite their deep gratitude and strong ties to their Albanian neighbors, the Jews were drawn to their Promised Land.
+Most arrived there in 1991, while the first Gulf war was raging in the Middle East and Saddam Hussein's Scud missiles were falling on Israel.